19hours/sg-statutes/Acts/Banking Act.md

 [1/2007]

-(5) The Court may —
+(5) The Court may, after taking into consideration the views, if any, of the Minister and the Authority —

-(a) approve the transfer without modification or subject to any modification agreed to by the transferor and the transferee after taking into consideration the views, if any, of the Minister and the Authority on the modification; or
+(a) approve the transfer without modification or subject to any modification agreed to by the transferor and the transferee; or

 (b) refuse to approve the transfer.

-[1/2007]
+[Act 5 of 2016 wef 30/11/2018]

+(5A) In an application made on a direction issued under section 55BA(1) by the Authority, the transferor must notify the Authority immediately if the Court —

+(a) approved the transfer of business subject to any modification; or

+(b) refused to approve the transfer of business.

+[Act 5 of 2016 wef 30/11/2018]

 (6) If the transferee is not licensed to carry on banking business in Singapore, the Court may approve the transfer on terms that it shall take effect only in the event of the transferee becoming so licensed.